Protections for public officials

 - it is essential to effectively investigate the matter; or

 - the release of the information is necessary and in the public interest.

-Documents relating to a protected disclosure cannot be released under a Government Information (Public Access) Act 2009 request.
+Documents relating to a public interest disclosure cannot be released under a Government Information (Public Access) Act 2009 request.

 Protection against legal liability

 Under the PID Act, a person is not subject to any legal liability for making a public interest disclosure.
 The Act provides legal protection against defamation procedures that may be brought against a person making a disclosure that may damage a reputation.
 The Act also protects the person making the disclosure from criminal and disciplinary action for a breach of confidentiality.

 How the ICAC deals with public interest disclosures

 Once a matter is reported, the ICAC considers whether the PID Act applies to the information.
 The ICAC may seek further details to assist this consideration.

 If a public official provides their name and contact details, the ICAC will confirm in writing that the information has been received.
 If they have not already given consent for their identity to be disclosed to another agency, they will be asked to indicate in writing whether or not consent is given to being identified.
 Generally, identities will be kept confidential even if consent is given to being identified, unless the ICAC has to release names for the matter to be properly examined.

 Information can be provided anonymously, but it is much more useful if contact details are provided.
 It is sometimes difficult for the ICAC to pursue a matter if further details can't be obtained.
 Also, it may be more difficult to establish any protections available under the Act.